 Note:

-Isolated tiles with no adjacents are destroyed.
+A player may not make a move that would separate the board into two non-contiguous groups of tiles.
 To distinguish a new "board", just put the tiles more than one tile away from the others.
 Tiles can't be away from each other and still be on the same board.